qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rastertools.rst

 Generate XYZ tiles (MBTiles)
 ---------------------------------

-Generates raster “XYZ” tiles using the current QGIS project as a single file in the “MBTiles” format.
+Generates XYZ raster tiles from the current project and packages them into a single, portable MBTiles (SQLite) database file.
+All visible map layers from the project will be rendered into tiles across the specified extent and zoom range.

 Parameters
 ..........